20 Jun Close Protection – Buyer Beware!

 Caveat Emptor in Practice

 Under the principle of caveat emptor, for example, a consumer who purchases a coffee mug and later discovers that it has a leak is stuck with the defective product.
 Had they inspected the mug prior to the sale, they may have changed their mind.
 A more common example is a used car transaction between two private parties (as opposed to a dealership, in which the sale is subject to an implied warranty).
+Take a look here to assist you to get more info pokies online real money nz.
 The buyer must take on the responsibility of thoroughly researching and inspecting the car—perhaps taking it to a mechanic for a closer look—before finalising the sale.
 If something comes up after the sale, maybe a transmission failure, it is not the seller’s responsibility.
 Garage sales offer another example of caveat emptor, in which all sales are final and nothing is guaranteed.

 Caveat Venditor – Let the seller beware!